Hospital List and Codes - Virginia Elite (revision 08.2020)

 Special Note for agencies using 3rd party systems and importing data into the Virginia Elite system:

-As has been stated on several notices as well as documented in the version 3.4.0 and now the new version 3.4.1 Virginia Data Dictionary, destination names submitted (eDisposition.01) must be an exact match (generic code names are exempt) to the list published by OEMS.
+As has been stated on several notices as well as documented in the Virginia Data Dictionary (current version 220.127.116.11), destination names submitted (eDisposition.01) must be an exact match (generic code names are exempt) to the list published by OEMS.
 Also, all destination codes (eDisposition.02) must be an exact match to the list published by OEMS.
 That list is attached below in both a PDF and spreadsheet format (both formats contain the same information).

 Beginning on 09/18/2018 with the deployment of the new Schematron file, any record submitted where the destination name (eDisposition.01) and destination code (eDisposition.02) are not an exact match to the list published by OEMS will be rejected and not imported into the Virginia Elite system.
 This action is being take because of the numerous invalid destination names and destination name/code mismatches being submitted.
 Even though a record is rejected, agencies are still responsible for correcting any data that fails to import and submit the record as required under state regulations.